MicrosoftDocs/WSL/WSL/compare-versions.md

 WSL was originally included in the Windows operating system as an optional component that need to be enabled in order to install a Linux distribution.
 WSL in the Store has the same user experience, and is the same product, but receives updates and servicing as a store package, rather than as an entire OS update.
 Beginning in Windows version 19044 or higher, running the `wsl.exe --install` command will install the WSL servicing update from the Microsoft Store. ([See the blog post announcing this update](https://devblogs.microsoft.com/commandline/the-windows-subsystem-for-linux-in-the-microsoft-store-is-now-generally-available-on-windows-10-and-11/)).
 If you are already using WSL, you can update to ensure that you're receiving the latest WSL features and servicing from the store by running `wsl.exe --update`.

 > [!NOTE]
 > If the Microsoft Store is inaccessible within your organization, you can still utilize this WSL version by appending `--web-download` to the `--update` command, such as `wsl --update --web-download`.
-Nonetheless, you will have to manually update it every time a new release is available.
+You need to manually update WSL every time a new release becomes available using this method.